spitulax/nixos-config/config/home/bintang/cli/fish/README.md

 _NOTE: these keybindings are applied for both normal/default and insert mode_

 - ctrl-a - runs zoxide's `zi/cdi` to interactively cd into a directory
+- ctrl-c - deletes the current line
+- ctrl-f - resumes latest background job
+- ctrl-j - lists background jobs
+- ctrl-p - run a command and page its output
+- ctrl-q - exit fish
 - ctrl-s - quickly navigate to the directories you have visited before
+- ctrl-y - runs yazi
 - ctrl-z - cd into previous directory (`cd -`)
-- ctrl-q - exit fish
-- ctrl-c - deletes the current line
-- ctrl-p - run a command and page its output
 - alt-h - runs tldr of the command under the cursor
-- ctrl-y - runs yazi

 ### [fzf.fish](https://github.com/PatrickF1/fzf.fish)